 The law doesn’t exist in a vacuum.
-It depends on the actions of an individual causing harm to another, as well as a link between the negligent action and harm which must be quantified and evidence provided if one is to successfully file an Indiana personal injury lawsuit and win.
+It depends on the actions of an individual causing harm to another, as well as a link between the negligent action and harm which must be quantified and evidence provided if one is to successfully file a personal injury lawsuit and win.

 What is Legal Foreseeability?

 Foreseeability is a legal theory which attempts to place some kind of duty of care on someone’s actions.
 It basically states that someone is responsible for causing another person’s injuries if they were aware that their actions may have detrimental effects, did not change these actions or make the necessary adjustments, as well as causation between their action and the injury.
 Foreseeability can be cut and dry, especially when you are dealing with medical malpractice lawsuits as well as injuries caused by firemen on duty, but for the most part, your best injury attorney must show a causal link between various constructs in order to win your case on your behalf.

 If, for example, your neighbor left their dog unleashed who then jumped over the fence and then went on to bite your kid who was innocently playing on your lawn, it’s possible to claim that your neighbor’s action of not putting their dog on a leash led to it biting your kid who then suffered an injury by way of a dog bite.